enhance-dev/enhance.dev/app/docs/md/get-started/tutorial.md

 One common enhancement for a typical CRUD app is to avoid full page reloads when submitting form data.
-To do this we need a clientside data store.
+To do this we need a client side data store.
 Since the app is fully functional, we can use the HTML and existing backend routes to minimize this work.
 The goal is to: